-In order for Medicare to pay, you must have stayed in the hospital for 3 consecutive days, within the previous 30 days from admission to the Harold & Grace Upjohn Care & Rehabilitation Center.
+In order for Medicare to pay, you must have stayed in the hospital for 3 consecutive days, within the previous 30 days from admission to The Upjohn (formerly Harold & Grace Upjohn Care & Rehabilitation Center).
 You must remain in the Care Center to receive treatment, which means that you cannot be gone overnight.

 What is Medicaid?

 Medicaid is a health insurance program for those with very low income and/or assets.
 It is administered by the State of Michigan and requires that a person apply for benefits through their county Department of Human Services.
 The application is reviewed and a determination of coverage can take up to 45 days.
-If you need assistance in completing an application, the Harold & Grace Upjohn Care & Rehabilitation Center has resources available to assist you with this process, please contact the Upjohn Community Care Center.
+If you need assistance in completing an application, The Upjohn (formerly Harold & Grace Upjohn Care & Rehabilitation Center) has resources available to assist you with this process, please contact the Upjohn Community Care Center.